 Topic Status: Active

-Key Sepsis Resources
+Key Sepsis Resources for Clinicians

 After completing this free online module you will be able to describe the pathophysiology of sepsis, identify the signs and symptoms of sepsis, and list the steps to treat sepsis effectively to prevent progression to severe sepsis or septic shock.
 Click the photo on the right to begin.